 - Payment of child and/or spousal support

-If parties are able to work out these important issues, without court intervention, they can finalize their agreement by executing a Stipulation or Marital Settlement Agreement.
+If parties are able to work out these important issues, without court intervention, they can finalize their agreement by executing a Stipulation and Order or Marital Settlement Agreement.
 This not only makes the process less stressful for the individuals, but it also saves the parties time and money.
 The process becomes cheaper, faster, less stressful, and less harmful to children and relationships than going to court.

 - With a Marital Settlement Agreement, the parties can address certain issues with more detail, depth and flexibility than possible in a judgment without a Marital Settlement Agreement.

 - Judgment can be entered without a court hearing.

 - The Marital Settlement Agreement becomes the core of the Judgment.
 This means that the parties get to decide every aspect of their marital issues in their own language rather than having a judge decide these issues.